MKesenheimer/fault-injection-library/docs/multiplexing.md

 In order to switch quickly between different voltage levels, the chip `TS3A4751` from Texas Instruments is used.
 This chip is a 4-channel analog switch in SPST (single-pull-single-through) configuration.
 To make the analog switch easier to control and to reduce the signal lines from the Raspberry Pi Pico to the analog switch, a digital demultiplexer is used (`SN74LVC1G139DCUT`).
 Since the voltage levels are reversed after the demultiplexer, a 4-channel not-gate is used to reverse the voltage levels.

-Multiplexing schematic for the Pico Glitcher v2.2:
+Multiplexing schematic for the Pico Glitcher v2.1 and v2.2:
 ![](images/multiplexing/multiplexing-schematics-v2.2.png)

 Multiplexing schematic for the Pico Glitcher v2.4 and later: